moneybutton/docs/docs/mb-html.md

 ></div>
 ```

-They payment attribute is a javascript object with the following attributes:
+The payment attribute is a javascript object with the following attributes:

 | name         | type     | description                                                           |
 | ------------ | -------- | --------------------------------------------------------------------- |